 Pregnant women are also advised not to get involved on the moving in ceremony.

 No afternoon naps should be indulged in the house on this day.
 And no resident should spend the first night outside the house.
 Everyone should sleep in.

 While you might want to personally get involved with every task listed above, that is not necessary.

 You can delegate some tasks to other household members.
 This will help you complete everything quickly.

-However, the task of carrying in the big plate of fresh fruits and placing red packets should be undertaken by the patriarch or main member of the family.
+However, the task of carrying in the big plate of fresh fruits and placing red packets should be undertaken by the patriarch, head of the household or main member of the family.